Xilinx/VMC_Help/HLS/HLS_Kernel_Function/README.md

 The block also accepts templatized HLS functions.

 Function arguments can be either of hls::stream type or of scalar or vector types.
-For example the following is a valid HLS function
+At least one input hls::stream type and one output hls::stream are needed.
-signature:
+For example the following is a valid HLS function signature:

 ``` pre
 void func(hls::stream<unsigned int> &in, const ap_uint<8> (&param_in)[32], hls::stream<unsigned int> &out, ap_uint<8> param_out);